 Arbitrarily setting the potential of the standard hydrogen electrode, SHE,

-discussed in Galvanic Cells, to zero, all other half reactions
+, to zero, all other half reactions

 are measured by their power to reduce hydrogen.
 The voltage given by the construction of a galvanic cell

 between the SHE and the reduction of interest gives the standard reduction potential of that reduction.

 A cell that consumes electrical energy to drive a non-spontaneous redox reaction.